mark-whiskeyman/mark-whiskeyman.github.io/README.md

 2. Select a ship from the ship file within one level of player
 3. Determine if ship is enemy or friendly
 4. If enemy
- 4.A Add weapons to the enemy based on level of enemy ship 4.B Decide turn order
+ 4. A Add weapons to the enemy based on level of enemy ship
+ 4. B Decide turn order
- 4.C Allow play to choose action on their turn
+ 4. C Allow play to choose action on their turn
-   4.C.1 Fire Weapons
+   4. C.1 Fire Weapons
-   4.C.2 Launch Missiles
+   4. C.2 Launch Missiles
-   4.C.3 Attempt bribe
+   4. C.3 Attempt bribe
-   $.C.4 Attempt retreat
+   4. C.4 Attempt retreat
- 4.D Enemy chooses action based on outcome probabilty of battle 4.D.1 If outcome favorable fire weapons
+ 4. D Enemy chooses action based on outcome probabilty of battle
+   4. D.1 If outcome favorable fire weapons
-   4.D.2 if outcome less favorible fire missile
+   4. D.2 if outcome less favorible fire missile
-   4.D.3 if outcome bad attempt retreat
+   4. D.3 if outcome bad attempt retreat
- 4.E Exit battle if player or enemy is dead, retreating, bribed otherwise repeat at 4.B
+ 4. E Exit battle if player or enemy is dead, retreating, bribed otherwise repeat at 4.B
 5. If Friendly
    5.A Display message of peace
 6. Exit Encounter